-What you want to avoid are rituals and magic intended for financial, material, or physical gain.
+What you want to avoid on South Node Eclipses are rituals and magic intended for financial, material, or physical gain.
 Those are the type that will likely backfire.
 It is ill advised to cleanse or charge most crystals in Eclipse rays.
 Close blinds or cover most altars for success, manifestation, &c.

 Mundane Activities for Eclipses

-Taking salt baths can be a ritual activity, or just a mundane action.
+Taking salt baths can be a full on ritual activity, or just a mundane action.
 Either way, they are the primary remedial action I always recommend during Eclipses.

-Cleansing, organizing, and getting rid of old things are great Eclipse activities.
+Cleansing, organizing, and getting rid of old things are great South Node Eclipse activities.
 Clean your house, garage, closets, car, or office desk.
-Get rid of clutter and old things you no longer have a use for.
+Get rid of clutter and things you no longer have a use for.
 Bust out your copy of The Life-Changing Magic of Tidying Up, or watch Marie Kondo’s Netflix series based on the book.

-Any and all of these suggestions can be done during the live Eclipse window, but are also good to enact when the Moon is within 12 degrees (a tithi) on either side of the Eclipse point, or once Luna leaves the sign in which the Eclipse occurred.
-The Moon leaves Aquarius and enters Pisces on Sunday, July 29th at 4:30PM Pacific Daylight Time.
+Any and all of these suggestions can be done during the live Eclipse window, but are also good to enact when the Moon is within 12 degrees (a tithi) on either side of the Eclipse point, or once Luna leaves the sign in which the Eclipse took place.